 Gidizhitwaawinaanin (Our Cultural Standards) guide the AIS A.A. program.
-The cultural histories, traditions, and world view of the Ojibwe-Anishinaabe people are not only acknowledged but recognized as a valued asset and serve as the fundamental backdrop on which all courses in the AIS A.A. program are built.
-Upon competition of the AIS A.A. program, student will have met all goal areas of gidizhitwaawinaanin.
+The cultural histories, traditions, and worldview of the Ojibwe-Anishinaabe people are not only acknowledged but recognized as a valued asset and serve as the fundamental backdrop on which all courses in the AIS A.A. program are built.
+Upon competition of the AIS A.A. program, the student will have met all goal areas of gidizhitwaawinaanin.

 Goal 1: GIKENDAASOWIN – Knowing knowledge

 To develop human beings who value knowledge, learning, and critical thinking and are able to effectively use the language, knowledge, and skills central to an Ojibwe-Anishinaabe way of knowing.
 Students are encouraged to initiate the building of gikendaasowin, their educational foundation early in their collegiate studies.